 Narayan Nagbali Puja In Trimbakeshwar

 Narayan Nagbali Puja (Pitra Dosh) is a traditional Vedic ritual that takes three days to complete.
 This ritual includes two types of Puja: Narayan Bali Puja and Nagbali Puja.
 Each serves a different purpose.
 Narayan Bali is performed to free oneself from unsatisfied souls, while Nagbali Puja is done to remove the sin of killing a cobra or snake.

-Both of these rituals are conducted at Ahilya Godavari Sangam and Sati Maha-Smashan, located near the Trimbakeshwar Temple in Nashik, Maharashtra.
+Both of these rituals are conducted at Ahilya Godavari Sangam and Sati Maha-Smashan, located near the Trimbakeshwar Temple in Nashik , Maharashtra.
 The Garuda Purana, an ancient Indian mythological text, highlights the importance of performing Narayan Nagbali Puja.
 It is believed that conducting this Puja on the sacred land of Trimbakeshwar has a positive impact on the entire family and future generations.

-Trimbakeshwar Narayan Nagbali Puja
+Narayan Nagbali Puja Trimbakeshwar

 Trimbakeshwar Temple is a significant spiritual site with many other temples nearby.
 It is said that visiting Trimbakeshwar can lead to salvation (sadgati).
 This temple, dedicated to Lord Shiva, is a special place for performing the Narayan Nagbali ritual.
 The ritual is conducted by the descendants of ancient Brahmins, known as Tamprapatradhari Purohits.